horsmanlab/horsmanlab.github.io/meetings.md

 ---

 ## Group Meeting Schedule
-**Time:** Thursday 1:30 pm via Zoom<br/>
+**Time:** Wednesday 1:00 pm via Zoom<br/>
+*Status update* - The meeting will start with brief research updates from each team member (see below for format of Status Meetings), which should not last more than 15 min.<br/>

 *Research presentations* - Provide an update on your research, starting with sufficient background to ensure everyone understands your project’s provenance and motivations.
 Finish with your proposed next steps as well as your longer-term vision for the project.
-This is also an excellent opportunity to harness the groups’ collective experience for feedback and troubleshooting.<br/>
+This is also an excellent opportunity to harness the groups’ collective experience for feedback and troubleshooting.
+Plan your presentation for about 15-20 min in length.<br/>

 *Literature presentations* - Please select a paper from the recent primary literature and provide enough background information for the topic you are presenting.
-Plan your presentation for around 20 min.
+Plan your presentation for around 15-20 min.
 At least two days before your presentation, email your selected paper to the group.<br/>

 <table>
   <thead>